zizy2003/My-Projects/VideoGamesSales/README.md

 - A Study of the Influence of Genre on Sales Volume
 - Identifying sales trends by year
 -  **Data visualization:**
--    1. Sales trend chart by year
+    1. Sales trend chart by year
--    2. Boxplot for comparing sales by genre
+    2. Boxplot for comparing sales by genre
--    3. Heat map of sales correlation by region
+    3. Heat map of sales correlation by region
--    4. Pie chart of sales distribution by platform
+    4. Pie chart of sales distribution by platform

 ### Tools used in project:
-- Python (pandas, matplotlib, seaborn, numpy)
+- Python (pandas, matplotlib, numpy)
 - Jupyter Notebook
+- Tableau

 **_Project Status : In development_**